bazzisoft-openfl-extensions/barcode/README.md

 Barcode
 =======

+### Real-time barcode scanning for iOS + Android

 This extension provides real-time barcode scanning functionality for iOS and Android, directly from the device's camera.

-In iOS, it uses the ZBarSDK (http://zbar.sourceforge.net/iphone/) and the scanner is integrated as a view inside the app.
+In iOS, it uses the [ZBarSDK](http://zbar.sourceforge.net/iphone/) and the scanner is integrated as a view inside the app.

-In Android, it uses the Google/ZXing Barcode Scanner app as a service.
+In Android, it uses the [Google/ZXing Barcode Scanner](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) app as a service.
 This app must be installed separately for barcode scanning to work.
 The extension provides an indication if it's not installed when attempting to scan.